 Dred Scott Decision AP US History (APUSH) Study Guide

-Use the following links and videos to study Dred Scott Decision for the AP US History Exam.
+Use the following links and videos to study the Dred Scott Decision for the AP US History Exam.
+Also, be sure to look at our Guide to the AP US History Exam.

 Dred Scott Decision APUSH Definition

 The definition of the Dred Scott Decision for the AP US History exam is an opinion issued by the United States Supreme court that protected slavery by ruling Congress did not have the power to prohibit the practice in any territory.
 Further, the opinion of the court said enslaved people were property and could not be citizens of the United States.